A Perfect Time to See Saturn

 This image of Saturn’s rings was taken by NASA’s Cassini spacecraft on Sept.
 13, 2017.
 It is among the last images Cassini sent back to Earth.

-But it’s even cooler to see it through a telescope to view it’s beautiful rings.
+It’s even cooler to see Saturn through a telescope to view its beautiful rings.
 Any telescope will work, since all you need to see the rings is 30x.
-No matter how cheap or crummy your telescope is, it will amaze you on Tuesday if you point it to Saturn and for that matter the Moon, too.
-The Moon will be just two days before first quarter, so its lighting will be perfect to reveal countless craters especially on its bottom side, its south side.
+No matter how cheap or crummy your telescope is, it will amaze you on Tuesday if you point it to Saturn and, for that matter, the Moon, too.
+The Moon will be just three days before the first quarter—so the Moon’s lighting will be perfect to reveal countless craters, especially on its bottom side, its south side.

-The Moon and Saturn will both be in the constellation of Ophiuchus on Tuesday evening.
-Ophiuchus is, famously, not one of the 12 well known zodiac constellations, whose names are also used as the signs in astrology.
-After all, if at a party you’ve ever told someone you’re an Aquarius, you’ve probably never heard them reply, “Well, I’m an Ophiuchus.”
+Saturn will be in the constellation of Aquarius on Sunday evening.
+Aquarius is famously one of the 12 well-known zodiac constellations, whose names are also used as the signs in astrology.
+After all, if at a party you’ve ever told someone you’re a Libra, you may have heard them reply, “Well, I’m an Aquarius.”

 Read more about Saturn, The Real Lord of the Rings.